-Major Broadway ticket seller Ticketmaster has ended the Ticketmaster forcing some Broadway theaters to switch to Telecharge leaving affiliates in the dust.
+The Major Broadway ticket seller Ticketmaster has ended their ticket affiliate program forcing some Broadway theaters to switch to Telecharge

 In the summer of 2010, Ticketmaster affiliates received an unexpected email announcing that they were making cuts to the Ticketmaster affiliate program, including discontinuing its relationship with affiliates and no longer providing commissions on ticket pre-sales.
 This announcement turned out to be the foreshadowing of a much bigger blow.
 On October 7, 2010, affiliates received an email informing them that the affiliate program was being discontinued completely ... as of October 15.
 With barely over a week's notice, many affiliates were stunned.
 Though Ticketmaster is apparently still allowing a few of its largest affiliates (who are actual sponsors) in on the program, it has otherwise completely discontinued all ticket sales affiliate programs.